root-project/root/tree/ntuple/v7/doc/specifications.md

 Feature flags are 64bit integers where every bit represents a certain feature that is used in the binary format of the RNTuple at hand.
 The most significant bit is used to indicate that there are more than 63 features to specify.
-That means that readers need to continue reading feature flags as long as their integer value is negative.
+That means that readers need to continue reading feature flags as long as their signed integer value is negative.

 ### Frames